 A Nightmare on Elm Street (NES), David Wise, 1989

 Before developer Rare became one of gaming’s powerhouses in the late 1990s and early 2000s, it toiled away for several years as one of the many companies churning out NES titles for various distributors.
 One of those distributors was LNJ – infamous for the usually low quality of the products that the company peddled.
-More than a few of their games were developed by Rare – almost all of them justifiably forgotten.
+Rare developed more than a few of their games – almost all of them justifiably forgotten.

-One of the stronger results of the collaboration between LNJ and Rare was A Nightmare on Elm Street – based of course on one of the most popular horror franchises of the 1980s.
-“Stronger” doesn’t mean that the game was an unqualified success – according to critics, it was merely better than most other LNJ titles and all in all made for a passable platformer.
+One of the stronger results of the collaboration between LNJ and Rare was A Nightmare on Elm Street, based on one of the most popular horror franchises of the 1980s.
+“Stronger” doesn’t mean that the game was an unqualified success – according to critics, it was merely better than most other LNJ titles and made for a passable platformer.
 The game arguably would have been more distinctive had Rare stuck with the original concept where gamers controlled Freddie to hunt down teenagers.
 It’s not hard to see why this initial draft of the game was scrapped, particularly on a Nintendo console.

 David Wise had delivered the music for each Rare NES (and Game Boy) title since joining the company in 1986.
 That Wise became a game composer was due to a chance encounter with Rare founders Tim and Chris Stamper in the Leicester music shop Wise worked in.
 After demonstrating a Yamaha CX5 sequencer (the company’s first music computer) with his own MIDI compositions, Wise was offered a job at Rare by the Stampers.
 While it would be the Battletoads franchise that brought Wise’s name to the attention of game music fans, the A Nightmare on Elm Street soundtrack firmly stands as Wise’s first great score.

 Wise’s use of a nagging bass pulse to underscore evil returns on several other tracks – it’s hard not to suspect the influence of John Carpenter’s horror scores here.
-What works on the maestro’s soundtracks does the job on the A Nightmare on Elm Street soundtrack too though.
+Still, what works on the maestro’s soundtracks does the job on the A Nightmare on Elm Street soundtrack too.
 Mechanical and relentless, that bass ostinato and the menace it underscores remain elusive, without a face or other means to identify it, hunting down its victims with single-minded intent.

 Considering Wise’s obvious talents, it’s not surprising that the A Nightmare on Elm Street soundtrack also shines when it goes for straight horror scoring.
 “Title Screen”’s slowly progressing bass pulse and drones right away set the required creepy mood, working in tandem with spine-tingling, almost shrill melodies.
 The skeletal, but highly effective instrumentation and shrapnels of melody recall Hirokazu Tanaka’s Metroid soundtrack, while the slow tempo creates a quietly suffocating atmosphere.
 “Junkyard” is more aggressively dissonant still.
 It returns that bass pulse in its most effectively unsettling iteration, underscoring creepily harmonised arpeggios that have a disconcerting stutter effect.
 As a game, A Nightmare on Elm Street might have exceeded expectations simply by not being really bad – but Wise’s ambitious and creative soundtrack goes above and beyond, creating an outstanding NES score where few would have expected one.